PRUNERS/FLiT/tests/flit_cli/flit_update/README.md

    optimization levels gives the default values
 3. `tst_noswitches.py`: Test that specifying a compiler, but not specifying the switches list gives the default values
-[ ] 4.
-Test that the provided list of optimization levels and switches are
-       used, and nothing more.
+4. `tst_onlyprovidedoptlswitches.py`: Test that the provided list of optimization levels and switches are used, and nothing more.
-[ ] 5.
-Test that by only specifying one or two compilers, only those specified
+5. `tst_onlyprovidedcompilers.py`: Test that by only specifying one compiler, only that specified compiler is used
-       are used
 [ ] 6.
 Test error cases, such as specifying more than one type of a compiler

 # Needed tests